2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 In parallel, a meet-up is an event organized by (and for) this community, with a specific goal in mind.
 It is usually held once the associated community has been created.

-In this regard, in the course of this course, we will consider that in order to launch a Bitcoin meet-up, it will be necessary to have previously communicated with other people interested in holding this type of event; and therefore, that **a Bitcoin community must have been created previously**.
+In this regard, in the course of this course, we will consider that to launch a Bitcoin meet-up, it will be necessary to have previously communicated with other people interested in holding this type of event; and therefore, that **a Bitcoin community must have been created previously**.

 ### Why create a community?

 As mentioned in the previous chapter, creating a community can have several goals.

-On the one hand, when composed of bitcoiners, a community can allow its members to exchange and share information with each other.
+On the one hand, when composed of Bitcoiners, a community can allow its members to exchange and share information.
 Mutual aid is thus generally at its core, allowing everyone to accelerate their learning.

 This is particularly true in the case of Bitcoin, given its complexity.

-In parallel, a community of bitcoiners can also enable peer-to-peer building.
+In parallel, a community of Bitcoiners can also enable peer-to-peer building.
 This is how multiple meaningful initiatives and projects are conceived, developed, and implemented.

 ####